 Morning Entry and Meeting

-I like to start my day with a whole group time with my students.
-They come in, take off their outdoor clothes and meet at the carpet for our morning literacy meeting.
+I like to start my day with whole group time with my students.
+They come in, take off their outdoor clothes and meet on the carpet for our morning literacy meeting.

 At this time, they can share and talk with their friends as they are coming in.
 I like that this gives them some time to socialize to start their day.